markfasheh/duperemove/markdown/duperemove.md

 date: 29 Sept 2023
 ---
 # NAME
-`duperemove` - Find duplicate extents and submit them for deduplication
+`duperemove` - Find duplicate regions in files and submit them for deduplication

 # SYNOPSIS
 **duperemove** *[options]* *files...*

 # DESCRIPTION
-`duperemove` is a simple tool for finding duplicated extents and submitting them for deduplication.
-When given a list of files it will hash the contents of their extents and compare those hashes to each other, finding and categorizing extents that match each other.
-When given the `-d` option, `duperemove` will submit those extents for deduplication using the Linux kernel FIDEDUPERANGE ioctl.
+`duperemove` is a simple tool for finding duplicated regions in files and submitting them for deduplication.
+When given a list of files it will hash their contents and compare those hashes to each other, finding and categorizing regions that match each other.
+When given the `-d` option, `duperemove` will submit those regions for deduplication using the Linux kernel FIDEDUPERANGE ioctl.

+`duperemove` computes hashes for each files extents as well as for the whole file's content.
+Optionally, per-block hashes can be computed.

 `duperemove` can store the hashes it computes in a `hashfile`.
 If given an existing hashfile, `duperemove` will only compute hashes